Maggie & Sam

-Maggie and Sam are Walter Lantz characters, who made their first appearance in the cartoon "Crazy Mixed Up Pup", in 1955.
+Maggie and Sam are animated characters created by Walter Lantz, who made their first appearance in the cartoon "Crazy Mixed Up Pup" in 1955.
 Their final appearance was in 1957, in "Fowled Up Party".
 They were created by Tex Avery.
 Maggie was voiced by Grace Stafford and Sam by Daws Butler.

 Sam appeared alone in a handful of Woody Woodpecker cartoons during the 1960s.